If the entire US went vegan, it’d be a public health disaster

 In models where animals were removed entirely, an interesting set of circumstances arose:

-- The shear amount of food we had available to eat increased by 23%.
+- The sheer amount of food we had available to eat increased by 23%.
 That’s because a lot of the grains that went toward feeding animals—such as corn and soybeans—would be shifted over to humans.

 - That shift meant the supply of many important nutrients would skyrocket, and even exceed by a long shot the amount the US population would need.
 Those include carbohydrates, magnesium, copper, and cysteine.